broadway/broadway-demo/README.md

 Note that there is a functional test (using ElasticSearch) in `test/BroadwayDemoBundle/Functional`

-For more information, read our blogpost about this demo: http://labs.qandidate.com/blog/2014/12/30/a-broadway-demo-application/
+For more information, read our blog post about this demo: http://labs.qandidate.com/blog/2014/12/30/a-broadway-demo-application/